adityashankert/fb-album/README.md

 facebook albums import

 This application can be used to view the albums in facebook of a given user.
-You can view the demo at fbalbum.shanker.info
+You can view the demo at http://fbalbum.shanker.info/